peeyman/Statoil-C-CORE-Iceberg-Classifier-Challenge/README.md

-<p align="justify"># A stacking approach based on Convnets and boosting methods for Statoil-C-CORE-Iceberg-Classifier-Challenge
+# A stacking approach based on Convnets and boosting methods for Statoil-C-CORE-Iceberg-Classifier-Challenge

 <p align="justify">This project is a solution to the for the Statoil/C-CORE Iceberg Classifier Challenge (https://www.kaggle.com/c/statoil-iceberg-classifier-challenge).
 Stacking is a form of ensemble learning that combine multiple classification or regression models via a meta-classifier or a meta-regressor.
 In the first layer, models which are called base models consume the original features as input, while meta model consumes the predictions of the base models as its inputs (https://blog.statsbot.co/ensemble-learning-d1dcd548e936).